FeanorTheElf/fheanor/examples/bfv_impl_v2/Readme.md

 This requires a relatively costly NTT, but no way of avoiding this is known.
 Note however that it actually is not required to get the actual coefficients `x[i]` in the representatation `x = x[0] + x[1] X + ... + x[phi(n) - 1] X^(phi(n) - 1)`, but the coefficients w.r.t. any basis that consists of "short" elements suffice.
 The reason for this is that the noise growth during multiplication depends on the size of `c0, c1, c0', c1'` w.r.t. the *canonical norm* of the number ring `R`.
-More details on the mathematical background can be found in teh original BFV paper.
+More details on the mathematical background can be found in the original BFV paper.

 We can access the coefficients w.r.t. some "short-element" basis of an element of `R_q` using the functions [`crate::ciphertext_ring::double_rns_ring::DoubleRNSRingBase::undo_fft()`] and [`crate::ciphertext_ring::double_rns_ring::DoubleRNSRingBase::as_matrix_wrt_small_basis()`].
 Fortunately for us, the returned data is exactly in the right format.